-- progress or results of any of our clinical trials, in particular any announcements regarding the progress or results of our planned Phase III trials for AIC and our hepatitis B vaccine; - progress of regulatory approval of our product candidates, in particular AIC and our hepatitis B vaccine, and compliance with ongoing regulatory requirements;

-• our ability to establish collaborations for the development and commercialization of our product candidates;
+- progress or results of any of our clinical trials, in particular any announcements regarding the progress or results of our planned Phase III trials for AIC and our HBV vaccine: - progress of regulatory approval of our product candidates, in particular AIC and our HBV vaccine, and compliance with ongoing regulatory requirements; - our ability to establish collaborations for the development and commercialization of our product candidates; - market acceptance of our product candidates; - our ability to raise additional capital to fund our operations;

-- market acceptance of our product candidates; - our ability to raise additional capital to fund our operations; - technological innovations, new commercial products or drug discovery efforts and preclinical and clinical activities by us or our competitors; - changes in our intellectual property portfolio or developments or disputes concerning the proprietary rights of our products or product candidates; - our ability to obtain component materials and successfully enter into manufacturing relationships for our product candidates or establish manufacturing capacity on our own; - maintenance of our existing licensing agreements with the Regents of the University of California; - changes in government regulations; - issuance of new or changed securities analysts reports or recommendations; - general economic conditions and other external factors; - · actual or anticipated fluctuations in our quarterly financial and operating results; and - · degree of trading liquidity in our common stock.
+- technological innovations, new commercial products or drug discovery efforts and preclinical and clinical activities by us or our competitors; - · changes in our intellectual property portfolio or developments or disputes concerning the proprietary rights of our products or product candidates; - our ability to obtain component materials and successfully enter into manufacturing relationships for our product candidates or establish manufacturing capacity on our own; - maintenance of our existing licensing agreements with UC; - our financial results, particularly in relation to expectations; - changes in government regulations; - issuance of new or changed securities analysts' reports or recommendations; - · general economic conditions and other external factors; - actual or anticipated fluctuations in our quarterly financial and operating results; and - degree of trading liquidity in our common stock.

-One or more of these factors could cause a decline in the price of our common stock in the public market.
+One or more of these factors could significantly harm our business and cause a decline in the price of our common stock in the public market.
 In addition, securities class action litigation has often been brought against a company following a decline in the market price of its securities.
 We may in the future be the target of similar litigation.
 Securities litigation could result in substantial costs, divert management's attention and resources and disrupt our business operations.